jgosmann/release-exporter/README.md

   from the capture groups of `tag_name_regex`.
 * `api_url` (string, default: `https://api.github.com`):
   the URL of the Github API.
+* `cache_seconds` (non-negative integer, default `14400` = 4h):
+  duration for which to cache the release in memory to not run into Github's rate limiting.

 ##### prometheus provider